 The authors must supply minimum of five keywords or phrases that identify the most critical concepts in their paper.
 Examples of keywords could include theoretical concepts, methods used, geographical areas, or common community development themes.
 Keywords are separated with semicolon (;).

 ASEAN Journal of Community Engagement manuscript should be divided into two different files namely as Title Page (Title of Article, Name of Authors, Affiliation, Email, Author Contribution, and Acknowledgement) and Full Manuscript (Title, Abstract and Keywords, Introduction, Methods, Results and Discussion, Conclusion, and References).
-The manuscript title in Full Manuscript should be clear, concise, informative, and limited to 15 words, including conjunctions.
+Title of the manuscript should be defined to understand the readers globally.
+So, the authors must avoid the title with some local meanings, such as: "Case study in City X or Subdisrict Y, etc".
+Also, the manuscript title in Full Manuscript should be clear, concise, informative, and limited to 15 words, including conjunctions.
 Subtitles, colons, and nonstandard abbreviations are unacceptable.

 For the Author that will submit the new manuscript to our system, please remove the name of Author in Full Manuscript because our peer-review process is double-blind review.
 The authors will be required to accept the Journal Publishing Agreement when submitting the manuscript to our journal.
 This agreement covers authorship, originality, and conflicts of interest.
 Please read this agreement to ensure your submission complies.1.
 Introduction